DevCycleHQ-Labs/example-ruby/README.md

 ### Development

-`docker build -t devcycle-ruby-example . && docker run -p 8000:8000 devcycle-ruby-example`
+`source .env && docker build --build-arg DEVCYCLE_SERVER_SDK_KEY -t devcycle-ruby-example . && docker run -p 8000:8000 devcycle-ruby-example`

 Runs the app in the development mode.\
 Requests may be sent to http://localhost:8000